 Your payment is due to TMS by the fifth of each month.
 The payment will be sent to Marquette University and posted to your bursar account the Friday of the following week.

-Yes, you may still enroll.
+Yes, you may still enroll through September 15th for the fall term, or through February 15th for the spring term.
 You will owe the $35 semester enrollment fee, plus any payments that have passed.

-Please feel free to contact a bursar account representative at any time during business hours (8 a.m.-4:30 p.m.
+Please feel free to contact Marquette Central at any time during business hours (8 a.m.-4:30 p.m.
 CT Monday-Friday) with your budgeting questions.

-If you fail to make two monthly payments in a row, TMS terminates your contract.
+If you fail to make two monthly payments in a row, TMS will terminate your contract.
+The remaining amount will be due in full to the Office of the Bursar.

 You will need to budget without your financial aid.
 When you do receive notification of your aid package, you may decrease your contract to reflect the amount of your aid.

 Students and parents cannot sign up for the MMPP in our office.
-You can enroll online.
+You can enroll online, or by phone with TMS at 1-800-722-4867.

 The Office of the Bursar produces semester bills, processes student payments and credits student accounts with financial aid.
 Semester bills include tuition, housing charges, and other applicable fees.